0l1v3rr/github-readme-tech-stack/README.md

 ## 🪁 Themes

 These cards come with several built-in themes that you can use.
 You can find them all by clicking [here](docs/THEMES.md).
 If you have a cool new theme in mind, or want to add one for yourself and others, please see [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45).
+You can also customize the themes.
+It's easier to do with the [demo website](#⚡-quick-start).

 <hr>